chasemira/SFU-HUB/README.md

--Display events: a basic calendar view (monthly or weekly) with events from SFU and student clubs -Event details: when the user clicks on an event, display more info (name, date, time, location, etc) -Basic filtering: A filter option for the clubs that saves to cookies or local storage

-Responsive design: ensure the calendar works across devices (phone, desktop, tablet)
+-Display events: a basic calendar view (monthly or weekly) with events from SFU and student clubs -Event details: when the user clicks on an event, display more info (name, date, time, location, etc) -Basic filtering: A filter option for the clubs that saves to cookies or local storage -Responsive design: ensure the calendar works across devices (phone, desktop, tablet)

-Dining page
+###Dining page

-List dining options: display a list of all on-campus dining locations (cafes, restaurants, food trucks)

-Basic info: each dining option should include essential details like name, type of food (vegan, fast food, nut-free, etc, price range) and location on campus
+-List dining options: display a list of all on-campus dining locations (cafes, restaurants, food trucks) -Basic info: each dining option should include essential details like name, type of food (vegan, fast food, nut-free, etc, price range) and location on campus

-Reviews: show simple ratings or reviews (can be static for iteration 1, real user reviews can be implemented later)
+-Reviews: show simple ratings or reviews (can be static for iteration 1, real user reviews can be implemented later)

-Filtering: basic filter by food type (vegetarian, fast food, coffee shops, price range)

-Map/location: optionally include a basic link to Google Maps or sfu snap or sfu campus map showing the dining location

-Sort by name, sort by food category, sort by location (near WMC, near university)
+-Filtering: basic filter by food type (vegetarian, fast food, coffee shops, price range) -Map/location: optionally include a basic link to Google Maps or sfu snap or sfu campus map showing the dining location -Sort by name, sort by food category, sort by location (near WMC, near university)

-Select pictures

-Resources page:
+###Resources page:

-Categories of resources, maybe with a selector or all on one page
+-Categories of resources, maybe with a selector or all on one page

-Links to resources: each resource can have a clickable link directing users to the appropriate website or contact info
+-Links to resources: each resource can have a clickable link directing users to the appropriate website or contact info

-Search/filter: a simple search bar or filter that allows users to find resources by categories (health, academics, mental health, safety, etc)
+-Search/filter: a simple search bar or filter that allows users to find resources by categories (health, academics, mental health, safety, etc)

 ## USAGE